conduitio-labs/conduit-connector-rabbitmq/README.md

 # Conduit Connector for RabbitMQ
-Integration of [Conduit](https://conduit.io) with RabbitMQ.
+The RabbitMQ connector is one of [Conduit](https://github.com/ConduitIO/conduit) builtin plugins.
+It provides both, a source and a destination connector for [RabbitMQ](https://rabbitmq.com/).

 ## How to Build?

 Run `make build` to compile the connector.

 ## Testing

 Execute `make test` to perform all non-tls tests.
 Execute `make test-tls` for the tls tests.
+Both command use docker files located at `test/docker-compose.yml` and `test/docker-compose-tls.yml` respectively.

-Use the Docker Compose file located at `test/docker-compose.yml` for running the required resources locally.
+Tests require docker compose v2.

 ## Source Connector

 The source connector extracts data from RabbitMQ and sends it to downstream systems via Conduit.

 ### Configuration Parameters